Video recordings and games for sale and hire

 Video works and video games are exempt from classification if their purpose is to inform, educate or instruct, or if they are about sport, religion or music.
 However, their content is taken into consideration when deciding if classification is required - for example, if a video work or a video game includes violence, sexual messages, offensive or discriminatory behaviour, alcohol, tobacco or illegal drugs, it will not be exempt from classification.
 A further exemption condition for video games is that they must be verified as being suitable for viewing by under 12s.
 Exempted supplies of video works include those that are not related to a business activity, not for financial gain and those that are private recordings of an event or occasion - such as a wedding video - made for those people connected with it.

-Descriptor icon Explanation contains bad language depicts or contains material which may encourage discrimination depicts or refers to the use of drugs may frighten or scare young children teaches or encourages gambling can be played online has sexual references or depicts nudity and/or sexual behaviour contains depictions of violence
+PEGI rating system Descriptor icon Explanation contains bad language depicts or contains material that may encourage discrimination depicts or refers to the use of drugs may frighten or scare young children teaches or encourages gambling can be played online has sexual references or depicts nudity and/or sexual behaviour contains depictions of violence

 The Video Recordings (Labelling) Regulations 2012 specify the labelling requirements for video recordings and video games.